shegx01/open_code_config/ogc/control/commands/generic/worktrees.md

 ### Create New Branch with Worktree

-When $ARGUMENTS includes "new" and a branch name:
+When $ARGUMENTS includes "new" and a branch name

-1. Prompt for base branch (default: main/master)
+1. Prompt for base branch (default main/master)
 2. Create new branch and worktree simultaneously
 3. Set up proper tracking if needed

 ### List and Status Check

-When $ARGUMENTS includes "list" or "status":
+When $ARGUMENTS includes "list" or "status"

 1. Show all current worktrees with `git worktree list`
 2. Check status of each worktree